Alan and Marilyn Bergman: Personal life

-Alan Bergman was born in Brooklyn, New York, in 1925, the son of Ruth (Margulies), a homemaker and community volunteer, and Samuel Bergman, who worked in children's clothing sales.
-He studied at University of North Carolina at Chapel Hill and earned his master's degree in music at UCLA.
-Marilyn Bergman was born in 1928, coincidentally at the same Brooklyn hospital where Alan had been born three years earlier, and was the daughter of Edith (Arkin) and Albert A. Katz.
-Both Alan and Marilyn are from Jewish families.
-Marilyn studied music at The High School of Music & Art in New York before studying psychology and English at New York University.
-Alan worked as a television director and songwriter at Philadelphia's WCAU-TV in the early 1950s.
+Career

+Alan Bergman worked as a television director and songwriter at Philadelphia's WCAU-TV in the early 1950s.
 Johnny Mercer encouraged Alan to move to Los Angeles and become a professional songwriter.
-Despite the geographical proximity of their upbringing in New York, the Bergmans did not meet until they had both moved to Los Angeles in the late 1950s.
 Marilyn had moved to California and was friends with songwriter Bob Russell and his wife, Anna, and later described "drifting into songwriting really by accident because I had a fall and broke my shoulder and couldn't play piano so I started writing lyrics".
 Marilyn also felt that she lacked the discipline or talent required to become a concert pianist.
-The Bergmans had both become collaborators with composer Lew Spence, and only met when Spence suggested they all work together.
-The Bergmans married in 1958, and had a daughter, Julie Bergman Sender, who works as an independent film producer.
+The Bergmans had both become collaborators with composer Lew Spence and only met when Spence suggested they all work together.

 With Spence, the Bergmans wrote the lyrics for the title tracks for Dean Martin's 1958 album Sleep Warm and Frank Sinatra's 1960 album Nice 'n' Easy.
 In 1961, the Bergmans wrote their first title song for a motion picture, for The Right Approach, composed by Spence.
-In 1964, the Bergmans wrote lyrics to their first Broadway musical, Something More!, to music by Sammy Fain.
+In 1964, the Bergmans wrote lyrics to their first Broadway musical, Something More! to music by Sammy Fain.

 The Bergmans wrote lyrics for "In the Heat of the Night" with music by Quincy Jones for the 1967 film of the same name, which has been described as their "breakthrough".
 The couple had later work with Jones on Michael Jackson's soundtrack album for E.T. the Extra-Terrestrial (1982), for which they wrote the lyrics for "Someone In the Dark", and the 2007 Ennio Morricone tribute album We All Love Ennio Morricone for which they wrote lyrics to "I Knew I Loved You", which was sung by Celine Dion.